Here's how I found what I love to do and how you can do the same

-I searched all over the internet, going through as much content I could find on the topic, hoping it would provide me with some clarity.
+I searched all over the internet, going through as much content I could find on the topic, hoping to gain some clarity.

-Most of the content I came across seemed to imply that doing what you love was about combining what you enjoy and what you are talented in and getting someone to pay you for it.
-However, none of it offered much practical advice on how I could find what I love.
+Most of the content I came across implied that finding and doing what you love was about combining what you enjoy and what you are talented in and getting someone to pay you for it.
+But none of it offered much practical advice on how I could find what I love.

 Well, here’s how I eventually came to find answers.